iXedium/satisfactory-dashboard/src/dev-tracker.md

    - Handle data operations with Dexie for efficiency and flexibility.

 5. **Feature Development**:
-   - Ensure the implementation of all features aligns with the project’s goals and adheres to best practices.
+   - Ensure the implementation of all features aligns with the project's goals and adheres to best practices.
    - Implement smooth animations for transitions and interactions when applicable.
    - Prioritize responsiveness and performance, utilizing techniques like memoization and virtualization.